 The Department of Comparative Literature at the University of Michigan offers a six-year Ph.D. program that emphasizes the international and interdisciplinary nature of comparative literature.
-In the most recent survey conducted by the Humanities Research Council, we were ranked among the top ten American graduate programs in Comparative Literature.
 Our graduate curriculum has strong language requirements but provides great flexibility in the ways that students put their expertise in language and culture to use.
 All students admitted to the doctoral program are awarded full tuition and stipend, through a funding package that combines fellowship and teaching.

 What is unique about Comparative Literature at Michigan?